uwburn/user-required/README.md

 router.use('/admin', userRequired({
     errorStatus: 401,
-    errorMessage: "Unauthorized"
+    errorMessage: "Unauthorized",
+    userField: "userId"
 }));
 ```

 ### Notes
-The middleware will check that `req.session` has a property named `userId`.
-The status and message are optional and will default to `401` and `Unauthorized`.
+The middleware will check that `req.session` has a property named as spceficied by the `userField` option.
+The status, message and userField are optional and will default to `401`, `Unauthorized`, `userId`.
 The error generated is an `http-error` and can be dealt by `http-error-express` (see related modules).